taichi-dev/taichi-aot-demo/tutorial.md

 ## 1. Find out the kernels to deploy

-Suppose that you're given a buffer with any length, the task is to first initialize the buffer as zeros and then add `base` value to all of its elements.
-Let's first write the kernels in Taichi:
+Suppose you have the following two kernels written in Python.
+In Taichi, an `Ndarray` essentially represents a memory buffer, so the kernel `init` takes a buffer with any length and initialize it with zeros, then kernel `add_base` add `base` value to all of its elements.

 ```
 @ti.kernel